parse-community/Parse-SDK-JS/CONTRIBUTING.md

 * Anything else you find relevant.

 ### Security Bugs
-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
+Parse Community has a [responsible Vulnerability Disclosure Program](https://github.com/parse-community/parse-server/blob/master/SECURITY.md) for the safe disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

 ## Coding Style
 * Most importantly, match the existing code style as much as possible.